IKATS/ikats.github.io/doc/tutorials/tuto_addTSColumn.md

 # How to "add" a TS inside a `Table`

-This tutorial shows a usecase for the [addTSColumn](/doc/operators/addTsColumn.html).
+This tutorial show a usecase for the [addTSColumn](/doc/operators/addTsColumn.html).
 Here, the purpose is to fill a `Table` with timeseries.
 This type of table could be used in some machine learning algorithm.

 ## Target